Introducing BlindAI, an open-source privacy-friendly AI deployment in Rust

 We are pleased to introduce BlindAI to the Rust and AI community.
-BlindAI is an AI deployment solution, leveraging secure enclaves, to make remotely hosted AI models privacy friendly.
+BlindAI is an AI deployment solution that leverages secure enclaves, to make remotely hosted AI models privacy friendly.
 Please have a look at our GitHub (https://github.com/mithril-security/blindai) to find out more!

-Today, most AI tools offer no privacy by design mechanisms, so when data is sent to be analysed by third parties, the data is exposed to malicious usage or potential leakage.
+Today, most AI tools offer no privacy by design mechanisms, so when data is sent to be analyzed by third parties, the data is exposed to malicious usage or potential leakage.

 To get the best trade-off between speed and security, we have chosen to use Intel SGX.

 Intel SGX is part of the current Confidential Computing offers.
-They enable sensitive data to be analysed inside Trusted Execution Environments, called secure enclaves.
+They enable sensitive data to be analyzed inside Trusted Execution Environments, called secure enclaves.